Written by

 When Canva’s co-founder decided to build their company’s customer service and engineering teams in the Philippines in 2014, other Australian startups called it risky.
 The conventional wisdom said you outsource to cut costs, not to build competitive advantage.
-Today, with a valuation of $42 billion as of 2025, the results tell a different story.
-Their Philippine team wasn’t a cost center; it was strategic infrastructure that enabled scale most competitors couldn’t match.
+Today, with a valuation of $42 billion, the results tell a different story.
+The figure, consistently reaffirmed through secondary market data in late 2025, reflects a company whose Philippine team was not a cost center, but strategic infrastructure that enabled scale most competitors couldn’t match.

 The Philippine connection wasn’t accidental.
 Melanie Perkins chose the Philippines because, as she explained, “the family atmosphere inspires creativity.”
 What started with just six offshore employees in Manila has grown into one of the company’s largest global hubs, numbering in the hundreds and central to its worldwide operations.